Glue Helpers

 async buryTreasure() {

-const url = `{% url "treasure:bury" pk=0 %}`.replace('0', this.treasure.id);
+const url = `{ url "treasure:bury" pk=0 }`.replace('0', this.treasure.id);

 await GlueFetchHelper.tryGlueFetch(url, {